- Nursing Home Abuse Lawsuits

-Since the offense can be charged as either a Misdemeanor or a Felony, depending on the unique facts of the case, California Penal Code [CPC] §368(b) is a “wobbler” crime.
+Since the offense of elder abuse can be charged as either a Misdemeanor or a Felony, depending on the unique facts of the case, California Penal Code [CPC] §368(b) is a “wobbler” crime.
 A conviction of the Felony form of the crime may result in:

 - A term of up to four (4) years in a state prison; OR,